maurobedoya/contact_surface/README.md

 python md_contact_surface.py -top topology_file.xxx -traj trajectory_file.xxx -l "ligand_selection" -p "protein_selection" -o contact_surface_data
 ```

 It is also possible to specify the frames of the trajectory to be analyzed.
 The initial and final frame can be specified as: ``-f 1:1000``, this option will analyze each frame from position 1 to 1000.
-But also the spacing between frames can be specified, for example the option: ``-f 1:1000:5`` will analyze the frames every 5th in the range 1 - 1000.
+But also the spacing between frames can be specified, for example the option: ``-f 1:1000:5`` will consider every 5 frames in the range 1 - 1000.

-To see the full list of options use:
+To see available options use:
 ```
 python md_contact_surface.py -h
 ```

-To see the full list of options use:
-python md_contact_surface.py -h

 ## Contributors